-After twice winning the 48 Hour Film Contest, Gerard Johnstone used some of the prize money to make a pilot for a high school comedy.
-Though the project ended up trapped in development, TV3 went on to screen two seasons of his award-winning comedy series The Jaquie Brown Diaries.
-In 2014 Johnstone’s first movie —horror comedy Housebound — garnered near universal acclaim, and an offer to helm a remake for US company New Line.
+After twice winning the 48 Hour Film Contest, Gerard Johnstone used some of the prize money to make a pilot for a comedy.
+Though the project went nowhere, TV3 went on to screen two seasons of his award-winning comedy The Jaquie Brown Diaries.
+In 2014 Johnstone’s first movie —horror comedy Housebound — garnered rave reviews and interest from America, which ultimately saw him working on the script of superhero movie Justice League Dark.
 In 2016 Johnstone rebooted 80s series Terry and the Gunrunners.
-The online debut of Terry Teo won headlines, after it was judged too mature to screen in a children's slot.
+The show's online debut won headlines, after it was judged too mature to screen in a children's slot.

 It's a Gothic comedy horror, which I guess is a strategic way of saying there's no zombies in it.
 I think it's the type of horror movie you could take your mother to.
 Gerard Johnstone describes his movie Housebound, on the SXSW website

 Described as “bloody brilliant” by horror legend Peter Jackson, Housebound follows a woman dealing with the triple threats of house arrest, potential ghosts, and having to live with her mother.
 Morgana O’Reilly (TV movie Safe House) is the criminal facing eight months home detention with an annoying Mum (Rima Te Wiata).
 Jaquie Brown Diaries director Gerard Johnstone’s film debut won near universal praise, and the remake rights sold to New Line in the US.
 Fangoria loved its mixture of "fantastic comedy" and mystery and it was nominated for ten Moas, including Best Film.